kjswalls/oncallbot/readme.md

 `/oncall help`

 This command opens a message with info on how to use the app and its commands, and explains what you can do with the GUI.
-Pretty cool ✌️
+Useful ✌️

 </p>
 </details>